asce2619/BankManagementSystem/README.md

 ## Project Report
 The following link leads to the course report, which also showcases the Use Case and Class diagram created during the planning phase.
 [Project Report](https://github.com/asce2619/BankManagementSystem/blob/master/CO528_%20Bank%20Application%20Report.pdf)

+## Application Used
+This project was developed using JavaFX through Netbeans, with the graphical user interface (GUI) created using Scenebuilder.

 ## Interface Preview